haveno-dex/haveno-site/faq.md

 ## [How can I exchange Monero for fiat without involving banks?](#how-can-i-exchange-monero-for-fiat-without-involving-banks)

-Haveno will support payment methods that don't require users to have a bank account, like "Cash in person" (for face to face trades) and "Cash by mail".
+Haveno supports payment methods that don't require users to have a bank account, like ["Face to face (F2F) trades](https://docs.haveno.exchange/the-project/payment_methods/F2F) and ["Pay by mail"](https://docs.haveno.exchange/the-project/payment_methods/Pay_By_Mail/).

 # Bisq and Haveno